List of characters in the Mahabharata: Vasudeva

-Vasudeva the father of the Hindu deities Krishna, Balarama and Subhadra.
-He was king of the Vrishnis and a Yadava prince.
-He was the son of the Yadava king Shurasena.
-His sister Kunti was married to Pandu.

-Vasundhara

-She was the queen of Manipura and the mother of Chitrangada.
-She was also the grandmother of Babruvahana.
-Her husband was King Chitravahana.

 Vayu

 Vayu deva is the god of wind.
 He is son of Aditi and Kashyapa.
 In the epic, he is the spiritual father of Hanuman and the Pandava, Bhima.
-He was the second god called by Kunti after her marriage using a mantra as her husband couldn't conceive due to a curse.
+He was the second god called by Kunti after her marriage using a mantra as her husband could not conceive due to a curse.

-Veerabhadra
+Virabhadra

-Veerabhadra was the fierce god who incarnated from Lord Shiva to destroy Daksha's yajna.
+Veerabhadra was the fierce god who incarnated from Shiva to destroy Daksha's yajna.
 He is also stated in Shanti Parva of the epic Mahabharata.